-After 6 months of regular training, and getting to know and work with the crew, trainees may, depending on their progress, attend the Trainee Crew course at RNLI College in Poole, Dorset.
+After 6 months of regular training, and getting to know and work with the crew, trainees may, depending on their progress, attend the Crew Emergency Procedures course at RNLI College in Poole, Dorset.

 After completing their 12-month probationary period and assessments, trainees become fully fledged crew members.
 Crew training continues at the station supported by specialist courses run by trainers at RNLI College or via our mobile training units.